vdhana257/EnterpriseIntegration/README.md

-# EnterpriseIntegration

-Enterprise Integration using Azure LogicApps and Integration Account.

 # Integration Account Runtime Sync
 LogicApps ARM Templates provided in folder (/IntegrationAccountSynchronization) for runtime sync(Control Numbers and MIC Algorithm) from primary to secondary region Integration account.
 Note these LogicApps scheduled to run every 3 mins, change the interval as needed.
   - AS2 Synchronization (MIC Algorithm)